andrewthauer/dotfiles/modules/neovim/README.md

 j         # move cursor down
 k         # move cursor up
 l         # move cursor right
-H         # move to top of screen
-M         # move to middle of screen
-L         # move to bottom of screen w         # jump forwards to the start of a word
+M         # move to middle of screen w         # jump forwards to the start of a word
 W         # jump forwards to the start of a word (words can contain punctuation) e         # jump forwards to the end of a word